-This book is intended to be practical, easy-to-use and easy-to-read for busy educators interested in jumping right into co-teaching.
-Numerous forms, worksheets, and examples are included.
-I use humor and an informal tone to make the information interesting and personal.
-That said, however, it is critical that I first explain why you need this type of handbook, what precipitated the writing of it, and then introduce you to the concepts of inclusion and co-teaching so that we are all on the same figurative and, in this case also, literal page.
+his book is intended to be practical, easy to use, and easy to read for busy educators interested in jumping right into co-teaching.
+I will use humor and an informal tone to make the information interesting and personal.
+That said, however, it is critical that I first explain why you need this type of handbook, what precipitated the writing of it, and then introduce you to the concepts of inclusion and co-teaching so that we are all on the same figurative and, in this case, literal page.

-The advent of No Child Left Behind (2001) with its mandate of more accountability for all children, including those with disabilities and its emphasis on the need for "highly qualified" teachers, has greatly impacted the makeup of today's typical classroom.
+The advent of No Child Left Behind (NCLB, 2001), with its mandate of more accountability for all children, including those with disabilities, and its emphasis on the need for "highly qualified" teachers, has greatly impacted the makeup of today's typical classroom.
 In addition, the reauthorization of the Individuals with Disabilities Education Improvement Act (2004) continues the emphasis on least restrictive environment for students with disabilities while supporting the need for access to the general education curriculum for all students.
-These laws have led to a complete paradigm shift in the way students with disabilities are educated and, subsequently, how teachers in schools are utilized to meet those needs in an inclusive environment.
+These laws have led to a complete paradigm shift in the way students with disabilities are educated and subsequently how teachers in schools are utilized to meet those needs in an inclusive environment.

-One of the key ways that schools are addressing these needs is through pairing general education teachers and special service providers in general education classrooms in a technique known as co-teaching.
+One of the key ways that schools are addressing these needs is through pairing general education teachers and special service providers in the general education classroom in a technique known as co-teaching.
 By pairing educators with differing areas of expertise, teachers are able to better collaborate and differentiate.
 This also ensures that students are exposed to the general education curriculum and higher academic standards.
 Co-teaching is considered a viable option for ensuring that students have a "highly qualified" teacher in the room for the content, while also ensuring that all students' individualized educational needs are met by having an instructor who is highly qualified in differentiation and individualization.
-Please note that while I frequently refer to the general education teacher co-teaching with a special education teacher, co-teaching can occur with any professional educators.
+Please note that while I will most frequently refer to the general education teacher co-teaching with a special education teacher, co-teaching can occur with any professional educators.
 Special service providers include special educators, Title I teachers, teachers of English language learners, teachers of the gifted, speech language pathologists, school psychologists, and so on.
-It does not include paraprofessionals, volunteers, and student assistants, for reasons I will explain later.
+It does not include paraprofessionals, volunteers, or student assistants, for reasons I will explain later.

 You will notice the theme of marriage evident in the title and chapter names; this is for a very good reason.
-The concept of having two equal adults paired together for a lengthy time to share in the education and raising of children-to include behavior management, social skills, academics, and emotional support-sure does sound like another relationship we are all familiar with in one way or another, doesn't it?
-So, rather than focusing on how co-teaching is new and different in the educational arena, I have chosen to focus on how we can take what we know about successful, productive, and healthy marriages and relate that knowledge to the realm of co-teaching.
-Don't worry though-no ministers or fieldtrips to city hall are required for this particular arrangement.
+The concept of having two equal adults paired together for a lengthy period of time to share in the education and raising of children-to include behavior management, social skills, academics, and emotional support-sure does sound like another relationship we are all familiar with in one way or another, doesn't it?
+So, rather than focusing on how coteaching is new and different in the educational arena, I have chosen to focus on how we can take what we know about successful, productive, and healthy marriages and relate that knowledge to the realm of co-teaching.
+Don't worry though-no ministers or field trips to City Hall are required for this particular arrangement.